 Choose your web hosting plan carefully

 Choosing the right web hosting plan is one of the most important things that you can do as a WordPress website owner.
 You need to make sure that your hosting plan is scalable and has plenty of bandwidth.
+Look into wordpress maintenance service providers to help you with these kind of attacks.
 This will help you absorb a massive spike in web traffic that will occur when your site is being targeted by a DDoS attack.

 You should look into using a cloud hosting provider.
 Cloud hosting companies tend to be a lot more scalable and you can usually get a lot more bandwidth for a fairly reasonable price.
 You can learn more about your cloud hosting options by reading reading up on WordPress hosting reviews.